HandsOnDataViz/book/docs/HandsOnDataViz.md

 may need to *adjust for change over time*.
 For example, it’s not fair to directly compare median household income in 1970 versus 2020, because
-$10,000 US dollars had far more purchasing power a half-century ago than it does today, due to cost of living and related factors.
-Similarly, economists distinguish between *nominal data* (unadjusted) versus *real data* (adjusted over time), typically by converting figures into “constant dollars” for a particular year that allow better comparisons by accounting for purchasing power.[20]
+$10,000 US dollars had far more purchasing power a half-century ago than it does today, due to inflation and related factors.
+Similarly, economists distinguish between *nominal data* (unadjusted) versus *real data* (adjusted over time), typically by converting figures into “constant dollars” for a particular year that allow better comparisons by accounting for purchasing power.[22]
 Also, economic data is often *seasonally adjusted* to improve comparisons for data that regularly varies across the year, such as employment or revenue during the summer tourism season versus the winter holiday shopping season.
 Another